Love After World Domination: Anime

 An anime television series adaptation was announced in the May 2021 issue of Monthly Shōnen Magazine on April 6, 2021.
 The series was produced by Project No.9 and directed by Kazuya Iwata, with Satoru Sugizawa overseeing the scripts, Akemi Kobayashi designing the characters, Satoshi Motoyama serving as the sound director, and Satoshi Hōno and Ryūnosuke Kasai composing the music.
 It aired from April 8 to June 24, 2022, on AT-X, Tokyo MX, BS Asahi, and TV Aichi.
 Masayoshi Ōishi and Yukari Tamura performed the opening theme song "Koi wa Explosion" (恋はエクスプロージョン) from Episodes 1–5 and 7–11, (Note: In Episode 12, "Koi wa Explosion" is used as an insert song.) while Ōishi and Hiroki Yasumoto performed the theme for Episode 6, with the latter doing so as his character Culverin Bear.
 The ending theme song is "Koi wa Sekai Teiri to Tomo ni" (恋は世界定理と共に) by Dialogue+.

-Funimation originally licensed the series outside of Japan, but it was transferred over to Crunchyroll following Sony's acquisition of the latter.
+Funimation originally licensed the series outside of Japan and planned to have it available on its streaming service, but it was transferred over to Crunchyroll following Sony's acquisition of the latter.
 On April 11, 2022, Crunchyroll announced that the series would receive an English dub, which premiered on April 22.